EuroLeague 2010–2020 All-Decade Team

-The EuroLeague Basketball 2010–20 All-Decade Team consisted of 10 basketball players that were awarded and named to the EuroLeague's All-Decade Team, in recognition of the second decade of the league's competition under the organization of Euroleague Basketball, between the years 2010 and 2020.
+The EuroLeague 2010–2020 All-Decade Team consisted of 10 basketball players that were awarded and named to the EuroLeague's All-Decade Team, in recognition of the second decade of the league's competition under the organization of EuroLeague Basketball, between the years 2010 and 2020.

-EuroLeague 2010–20 All-Decade Team nominees
+EuroLeague 2010–2020 All-Decade Team nominees

 There were 50 nominated players for the All-Decade Team.
 Voting included votes from selected media members and fans, as well as the league's 18 current (at the moment) head coaches and 18 current (at the moment) team-captains.